zpoint/CPython-Internals/BasicObject/gen/gen.md

 let's try to run an example with **coroutine** type defined to understand each field's meaning

-as usual, I've altered the source code so that my **repr** function is able to print all the low level detail of the object
+as usual, I've altered the source code so that my **repr** function is able to print all the low-level detail of the object

     import sys
     import time